wasabi-neko/simple-PLA-test/README.md

 # simple-PLA-test
-a simple PLA for my Linear Algebra Extra HW; yes, writing python and machine learing in a math class
+a simple PLA for my Linear Algebra Extra HW yes, writing python and machine learing in a math class